g3n1uss/StringTheoryTools/README.md

 Package **DiffGemetry.m** implements computation of connections (Christoffel symbols), Riemann and Ricci tensors, Ricci scalar and spin connections.

-One simple example of using the package is presented *Example.AdS2xS2.nb*, in which the Einstein equations are checked for AdS2, S2 and AdS2xS2.
+One simple example of using the package is presented *Example.AdS2xS2.EinsteinEqs.nb*, in which the Einstein equations are checked for AdS2, S2 and AdS2xS2.

-Another example is *Example.SUSY.IIB.nb*, in which we solve SUSY (Killing spinor) equations of type IIB supergravity in the NS-NS sector for one particular background - the near horizon NS5 brane.
+Another example is *Example.KillingSpinors.IIB.NearHorizonNS5.nb*, in which we solve SUSY (Killing spinor) equations of type IIB supergravity in the NS-NS sector for one particular background - the near horizon NS5 brane.

+Package **GroupTheory.m** so far (TO BE EXPANDED) contains only one function computing of adjoint represenation of Lie algebra.

+Example of using this package in shown in *Example.adjoint.su(2).nb* in which we start with su(2) Lie algebra in the fundamenatal represenation and compute the corresponding adjoint represenation.

 ## FAQ: